ItsMePaulo/tutoring/COS212/examprep/Exam3/README.md

 > abeebac

-Please apply the adaptive huffman to the input string above but please read all questions first before moving on from this point, you may assume the following alphabet node
+Please apply the adaptive huffman to the input string above **NB** please read all questions first before moving on from this point, you may assume the following alphabet node

 ![img.png](images/alphabet_node.png)

-5.3.1) Provide the encoded text for the String after the 4 input chapter has been added
+5.3.1) Provide the encoded text for the String after the 4<sup>th</sup> input chapter has been added

 ```text